Kitware/VTK-m/docs/changelog/scoping-tokens.md

 be used in the execution environment on a particular device that pointed to data in the array.
 The pointer to the data was contingent on the state of the `ArrayHandle` not changing.
-The assumption was that the calling code would next use the returned execution environment object and would not further change the `ArrayHandle` until done with the execution environment object.
+The assumption was that the calling code would immediately use the returned execution environment object and would not further change the `ArrayHandle` until done with the execution environment object.

 This assumption is broken if multiple threads are running in the control environment.
-After one thread has called `PrepareFor*` and is in the process of using the resulting execution object and another thread attempts to write to or otherwise change the same array.
-Perhaps a well designed program should not share `ArrayHandle`s in this way, but if a mistake is made that would lead to a very difficult to diagnose intermittent error.
+For example, if one thread has called `PrepareForInput` to get an execution array portal, the portal or its data could become invalid if another thread calls `PrepareForOutput` on the same array.
+Initially one would think that a well designed program should not share `ArrayHandle`s in this way, but there are good reasons to need to do so.
+For example, when using `vtkm::cont::PartitionedDataSet` where multiple partitions share a coordinate system (very common), it becomes unsafe to work on multiple blocks in parallel on different devices.

 What we really want is the code to be able to specify more explicitly when the execution object is in use.
 Ideally, the execution object itself would